iamjatinchauhan/resources-for-developers/README.md

 **[0to255](http://www.0to255.com/)**|A simple tool that helps you find variations of any color.
 Perfect for hovers, borders and gradients.
 **[Adobe Color Wheel](https://color.adobe.com/create/color-wheel/)**|A color wheel to help you generate and save color schemes.
 **[Blend](http://colinkeany.com/blend/)**|Create and customize beautiful CSS3 gradients.
+**[CSS Gradient](https://cssgradient.io/)**|As a free css gradient generator tool, this website lets you create a colorful gradient background, shades, swatches for your website, blog, or social media profile.
 **[Cohesive-colors](https://javier.xyz/cohesive-colors/)**|Tool that may help you to create cohesive color schemes.
 **[Coleure](https://www.coleure.com/)**|Color management app that allows you to choose, mix and edit great colors.
 **[Color Brewer2.0](https://colorbrewer2.org/)**|Color advice for cartography.